UnityPoint Health - St. Luke's

-St. Luke's Regional Medical Center is a full-service, non-profit hospital serving Sioux City, Iowa, and residents in nearby communities in Iowa, South Dakota and Nebraska.
+UnityPoint Health - St. Luke's is a full-service, non-profit hospital serving Sioux City, Iowa, and residents in nearby communities in Iowa, South Dakota and Nebraska.
 The hospital is part of a larger health system which includes St. Luke’s Health Foundation, St. Luke’s College and a clinic network of family practice and specialty providers.

 The 154 staffed-bed hospital employs a staff of over 1,200 employees plus a medical staff of 300.
 A volunteer workforce of 300 supplement care provided at St. Luke's.
 Each year, some 65,000 outpatients and nearly 9,000 inpatients are cared for at the hospital.